 There are two caveats about data showing lower prices for larger projects: the price of competition and the cost of transmission.

 While nearly all commercial scale wind projects sell electricity into the grid, the smallest projects may be competing against a different price than the larger ones.
-There’s some evidence from community-scale developers that the fair contract price for electricity for projects under 5 megawatts that connect near utility substations (receiving the “avoided cost” utilities are required to pay under PURPA) may be much higher than grid wholesale prices because it avoids both generation and transmission costs.1 The following chart (converting the costs per kilowatt above into a 20-year price of electricity) illustrates how this avoided cost is much higher than the wholesale market price, sometimes called the “day-ahead locational marginal price.”
+There’s some evidence from community-scale developers that the fair contract price for electricity for projects under 5 megawatts that connect near utility substations (receiving the “avoided cost” utilities are required to pay under PURPA) may be much higher than grid wholesale prices because it avoids both generation and transmission costs.
+The following chart (converting the costs per kilowatt from the prior chart into a 20-year price of electricity) illustrates how this avoided cost is much higher than the wholesale market price, sometimes called the “day-ahead locational marginal price.”
 It means that even the smallest wind power projects can be cost-effective.

 This value advantage of small projects may be an opening for community-based wind projects that have previously been seen as uneconomical in comparison to large-scale ones.
 However, “community shared wind” has yet to enjoy the popularity of community shared solar, as noted in ILSR’s 2016 report.

 Transmission costs are the second caveat to the advantages of scale.
 All of the costs shown in the above charts include interconnection to the electric grid, but may not include costs to upgrade the transmission system to accommodate the new capacity.
 Larger projects are more likely to incur these system upgrade costs, which are typically spread among all electric customers.
 Therefore, it’s hard to disaggregate transmission costs and get an accurate picture of whether the largest wind projects are truly the most economical.